 Business combinations are accounted for using the acquisition method.
-The cost of an acquisition is measured as the aggregate of the consideration transferred measured at acquisition date fair value and the amount of anyone-controlling interest in the acquiree.
-For each business combination, the Company elects to measure the non-controlling interest in the acquired either at fair value or at the proportionate share of the acquiree's identifiable net assets.
+The cost of an acquisition is measured as the aggregate of the consideration transferred measured at acquisition date fair value and the amount of anyone-controlling interest in the acquire.
+For each business combination, the Company elects to measure the non-controlling interest in the acquired either at fair value or at the proportionate share of the acquiree's identifiable not assets.
 Acquisition-related costs are expensed as incurred and included in administrative expenses.

 When the Company acquires a business, it assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic circumstances and pertinent conditions as at the acquisition date.
-This includes the separation of embedded derivatives in host contracts by the acquiree.
+This includes the separation of embedded derivatives in bust contracts by the acquiree.

 If the business combination is achieved in stages, the previously held equity interest is remeasured at its acquisition date fair value and any resulting gain or loss is recognized in profit or loss.
-Any contingent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
+Any contangent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
 Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IAS 39 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognized either in profit or loss or as a change to other comprehensive income.
 If the contingent consideration is not within the scope of IAS 39, it is measured in accordance with the appropriate IFRS.

 Contingent consideration that is classified as equity is not re-measured and subsequent settlement is accounted for within equity.
-Goodwill is initially measured at cost, being the excess of the aggregate of the consideration transferred and the amount recognized for non-controlling interest over the net identifiable assets acquired and liabilities assumed.
+Goodwil is initially measured at cost, being the excess of the aggregate of the consideration transferred and the amount recognized for non-controlling interest over the net identifiable assets acquired and liabilities assumed.

-If the fair value of the net assets acquired is in excess of the aggregate consideration transferred, the gain is recognized in profit or loss
+If the fair value of the net assets acquired is in excess of the aggregate consideration transferred, the gain is recognized in profit or loss.

-After initial recognition, goodwill is measured at cost less any accumulated impairment losses.
+After initial recognition, goodwill is incastified at cost less any accumulated impairment losses.

-For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Company's cash-generating units that are expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.
-Where goodwill has been allocated to a cash generating unit and part of the operation within that unit is disposed of, the goodwill associated with the disposed operation is included in the operation when determining the gain or loss on disposal.
+For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Company's cash-generating units that are expected to benefit from the combination, irrespective of whether other assets or Eabilities of the acquiree are assigned to those units.

+Where goodwill has been allocated to a cash generating unit and part of the operation within that unit is disposed of, the goodwill associated with the disposed operation is included in the operation within that unit is disposed of, the goodwill associated with the disposed operation is included in the carrying amount of the operation when determining the gain or loss on disposal.
 Goodwill disposed in these circumstance is measured based on the relative values of the disposed operation and the portion of the cash-generating unit retained.